szumi112/gwood/README.md

-# Metaplast dashboard
+# Rumwood Green dashboard

 ## Description

-The Metaplast Dashboard is a load management system designed for Metaplast, allowing to efficiently display, manage, and manipulate truck loads.
+The Rumwood Green Dashboard is a load management system designed for Rumwood Green, allowing to efficiently display, manage, and manipulate truck loads.
 With features like load creation, editing, updating, and deletion, this dashboard streamlines logistics operations.

 ## Getting Started